wsisskind/mushroom-land/history/index.md

 The History of Ghostworld chronicles the development of post-scarcity commune society from the earliest pre-commune research in neural networks and distributed cognition to the formation of the first experimental community at Peas Eddy (c.
 2030), the transformative period of Arlen’s Gate (c.
 2045–2050), the ecological crisis known as the Grey Bloom (c.
 2055), the establishment of Virelia (2070s) and the Delta Scare, and the proliferation of later communes and research initiatives that defined the modern Ghostworld era.

 ## Pre-commune research (late 20th century–c.
 2030)
 Early theoretical underpinnings of Ghostworld emerged from research in distributed computing, neural interface technology, and ecological systems theory.
-Key real-world milestones include:
+Most of these "pre-communes" were research-based initiatives funded through independent means or scavenged from existing code and hardware.
+Some reseach stemmed from larger entities such as DeepMind, xAI, OpenAI, and Kernel.

+Some notable research initiatives included:

 - The 2016 AlphaGo Zero breakthrough in self-training reinforcement learning by DeepMind.[1]
 - 2020s advances in brain–computer interfaces (BCIs) from Neuralink[2] and Kernel, which demonstrated stable bidirectional communication with cortical neurons.
 - Ecological network modeling pioneered by Marten Scheffer and colleagues in resilience theory[3].
-- Parallel fictional developments included:
 - The Hudson Institute for Cognitive Mesh Studies (est. 2025), which produced Kovács, J. (2027).
 Neural Substrate Cohesion and Societal Memory, theorizing persistent communal cognition over wide-area networks.
 - The North Catskills Microgrid Project (2028), an experimental self-sustaining habitat that tested early “ghost kernel” software for autonomous environmental regulation.